TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 An adaptive histogram approach such as this better captures multimodal structure by placing narrow bins around abrupt changes in density and wider bins elsewhere.
 This prevents the smoothing over of sharp, localized peaks that uniform binning introduces.
   - [HDBSCAN](./analysis.py#L136)): Assigns symbols via hierarchical density‑based clustering, uncovering clusters of varying shapes and densities without requiring preset bin counts for each feature.
-As per standard practice, the `cluster_selection_epsilon` parameter is set to the mean plus the standard deviation.
+As per standard practice, the `cluster_selection_epsilon` parameter is set to the mean plus the standard deviation of the interpoint distances between each pair of nearest neighbors.
 The chosen `cluster_selection_method` is `'leaf'` for improved granularity.
 The `min_cluster_size` is set at 2 to minimize labeling points as noise.
 - Scaling factor is removed from BTFP cost history for analysis in order to get a clear understanding of the BTFP itself over time.